Entering Canada by air

 - Unless you are directed to an inspection area, you may proceed to the transborder lounge.

-If you are entering the United States and you are importing goods for your own personal use, you may use the self-serve kiosk to declare these goods.
+If you are entering the U.S. and you are importing goods for your own personal use, you may use the self-serve kiosk to declare these goods.
 If the self-serve kiosk is closed, you may either use the crew counter or follow the regular traveller procedure and declare your goods to a U.S. CBP officer.

-NEXUS members who present themselves for NEXUS passage when arriving in the United States must not have any commercial goods in their possession or in their baggage.
+NEXUS members who present themselves for NEXUS passage when arriving in the U.S. must not have any commercial goods in their possession or in their baggage.
 Please note that personal computers and similar items carried by NEXUS members for their own personal use while on business trips are not considered commercial goods.

 Iris recognition biometric technology works with the unique patterns of the iris (the coloured ring around the pupil of the eye).
 There are 266 unique characteristics in the human iris, which the technology reads.